SibCode/cardiopeer/README.md

 The production build of the app can be deployed automatically to the GitHub Pages by using the GitHub Actions.
 A workflow is already implemented, it just needs a few settings.
 You can also adjust it to your own needs (for example linting on development branch).

 After correct setup, the workflow deploys the app when you push to a branch **main**.
 When you use **master** see the corresponding setting below.
 When changes are detected the workflow pushes the generated build files to a branch **gh-pages**.
+Make sure that the branch **gh-pages** is available in your project.
 There the files are picked up by a GitHub-internal job and published to a public, repository specific domain.
-For this repository it is: https://i4mi.github.io/midata-quasar-starter-app/
+For this repository it is: https://sibcode.github.io/cardiopeer/#/

 #### Check publicPath
 When the app is served in a subdirectory (bla.com/pizza/ instead of bla.com), which is the case for the GitHub Pages, you need to set the variable **publicPath** in **quasar.conf.js** to the name of the subdirectory (corresponds to your repository name).